-Dr. Ryan Eustice is the Vice President of Automated Driving at the Toyota Research Institute (TRI) and head of the TRI Ann Arbor office.
-He also serves on Michigan Governor Rick Snyder's "Council on Future Mobility," a state government regulatory policy advisory board.
+Dr. Ryan Eustice is the Senior Vice President of Automated Driving at the Toyota Research Institute (TRI) and head of the TRI Ann Arbor office.

 Dr. Eustice received a Ph.D. from the Massachusetts Institute of Technology / Woods Hole Oceanographic Institution Joint Program in Ocean Engineering in 2005, and was a Postdoctoral Research Scholar at Johns Hopkins University.

 He joined the faculty at the University of Michigan in 2006 in the Department of Naval Architecture and Marine Engineering where he additionally holds joint appointments in the Department of Electrical Engineering and Computer Science, and the Department of Mechanical Engineering.
 He remains the Director of the Perceptual Robotics Laboratory (PeRL) at U-M.

 Dr. Eustice is perhaps best known for his work in advancing large-scale simultaneous localization and mapping, including visual mapping of the RMS Titanic.
 He has published over 120 technical papers, is the recipient of a NSF CAREER award and ONR Young Investigator Award, and has been an Associate Editor for IEEE Transactions on Robotics, IEEE Robotics and Automation Letters and IEEE Journal of Oceanic Engineering, and is widely cited in the mobile robotics literature.